 An outline Surface Water Management Plan (see EIAR Volume 2 Part B Appendices) has been prepared for the Proposed Project.
-It includes details of the proposed discharge locations where treated surface water will be discharged to the aforementioned water catchments during the construction of the project.
+It includes details of the proposed discharge locations where treated surface water will be discharged to the aforementioned water cactchments during the construction of the project.
 It includes a number of measures to ensure there is no direct discharge of surface water from any element of the works without proper attenuation and treatment.
-As per that completed for the NIS associated with the 2018 planning application, for clarity, this outline Surface Water Management Plan has not been taken in to consideration in the screening appraisal, and should not be taken into consideration as part of the screening for appropriate assessment to be undertaken by the competent authority (refer to Section 4.1.3).

-4.3 European Sites within the Study Area of the proposed Project
+4.3 European Sites within the Study Area of the Proposed Project

-Table 4-2 lists the European Sites potentially affected by the proposed Project as shown in Figure 1-1 and summarises the potential pathways for Likely Significant Effects as identified in Table 4-1.
+Table 4-2 lists the European Sites potentially affected by the Proposed Project as shown in Figures 1-1 & 1-2 and summarises the potential pathways for Likely Significant Effects as identified in Table 4-1.